-Want to watch a horse diagnose CEO disease?
+Want to watch a horse diagnose CEO disease?by admin

 Ok, this is just plain funny.
 If you remember that old Hans Christian Anderson fable, “The Emperor’s New Clothes,” (and I’ll just bet you do) . . . and if you’ve ever spent any time in or around a corporate setting, you’ve most likely seen firsthand the condition some business analysts call “CEO Disease.”